smittytone/homebrew-smittytone/README.md

 ## Updating ##

-Brew users do this as a matter of course: periodically run
+Brew users do this as a matter of course — periodically run:

 ```
 brew update
 ```

-If Brew indicates there’s a new version of, say, *pdfmaker*, then run
+If Brew indicates there’s a new version of, say, *pdfmaker*, then run:

 ```
 brew cask upgrade pdfmaker